OutSystems/docs-product/src/ref/apis/auto/lifetime-deployment-api-v2.begin.md

 </pre>

-The LifeTime API allows you to manage applications, modules, environments and deployments of your OutSystems infrastructure.
+The LifeTime API allows you to manage applications, modules, environments, and deployments of your OutSystems infrastructure.
 Version 2 of the API adds support for deployment zones, users, teams, and roles.

 Follow the guidelines presented in [REST API Authentication](<../lifetime-deployment/rest-api-authentication.md>) to authenticate your API requests.